RoryQo/Custom-CPI-Analysis-Research/README.md

     change = (new / old - 1) * 100
     return change
 ```
-## Results Visualization

-A comparative graph is created to visualize the inflation rates of the custom CPI against the general CPI over various lag periods.
-The graph includes labeled axes and a legend for clarity.

-## Discussion of Findings

-The findings indicate that the custom CPI, while less robust than the general CPI, effectively captures the inflation trends relevant to college students.
-Notably, essential products such as gas, recreation, and rent demonstrate higher sensitivity to inflation, highlighting the financial pressures faced by students.

 ## Usage

 1. Set up your API key in `APIkeys.py`.
 2. Run the main script to collect data, calculate CPI, and visualize results.

-## Conclusion

-This project provides valuable insights into the cost of living for college students, demonstrating the necessity for tailored economic indicators to address specific demographic needs.